1. About the job

 We don’t provide housing or commuting contracts.
 You’re welcome to live wherever suits you, as long as you can meet your AOC’s standby requirements.

 Our rosters are designed to be flexible without a fixed pattern, which means each month can vary significantly, depending on operational needs and scheduling requirements.
 Since we don’t offer commuting contracts, it’s your responsibility to ensure you can reach the base within the required timeframe when on standby duty.
 For most of our bases, you’ll need to be available to report within 60 minutes of being called.
-However, if you’re based in Belgium, the standby requirement is 120 minutes.
 This means you’ll need to arrange your accommodation accordingly to meet our standby obligations.

 Your first day starts with an induction led by the pilot management team, where you’ll learn about TUI and meet other managers.
 Training then begins and includes safety equipment and procedures training, plus B737/B787 flight training.
 Type rated pilots complete an OCC, while non-type rated pilots complete a full type rating.
 Low hour or military pilots not eligible for zero flight time training will also complete aircraft training.
 You’ll then fly a number of line training sectors with our training team before your line check.
 The exact number of sectors depends on your experience level.